Common Tour Questions

 General

-What skill level do I need to be?
+What skill level do I need to be at?
 Do I need to have professional equipment?

 You don't need professional camera equipment for our tours.
 We welcome all levels of photographers, from beginners to professionals, and our tours are designed to accommodate a wide range of camera equipment.
 Our experienced guides will help you make the most of your photography experience, regardless of the gear you bring.